 Placer County is comprised of over 1,400 square miles of beautiful and diverse geography, ranging from the residential and commercial areas of South Placer, westward through the historic foothill areas of Auburn, Foresthill and Colfax, and to the County's jewel of the North Lake Tahoe basin.
 Placer County is a great place to live, work, play and learn.
 For more information about Placer County, please visit www.placer.ca.gov

 THIS RECRUITMENT IS OPEN UNTIL FILLED.
 APPLICATIONS SUBMITTED WILL BE SCREENED ON A BI-WEEKLY BASIS.
+Employees will receive a 2% general wage increase effective June 8, 2019.
 POSITION INFORMATION